Dance styles

 Dress code: Wear tightfitting clothing, for example a ballet leotard or a tight top, with tights or leggings underneath.
 This is the best way for the teacher to correct your posture.
 Ballet shoes are highly recommended, but you can also dance on socks.

-Classical is taught by Sofia.
+Classical is taught by Anniek.

 Modern